namhyung/uftrace/INSTALL.md

     $ make

-It builds uftrace and resulting binary exists in the current directory.
+It builds uftrace, placing the resulting binaries in the current directory.
 This is good for testing, but you'll want to install it for normal use.

     $ sudo make install

-The output of build looks like linux kernel style, users can see original build command lines with V=1 (like kernel).
+The output of the build looks like linux kernel style, and users can see the original build command lines with V=1 (like kernel).

     $ make V=1